- As low as $2,742/Night

 - Approximately 6999 square feet

 This oceanfront, bespoke constructed 6 bedroom/8.5 bathroom home features 7,000 square feet of pure elegance.
 Each room was professionally designed and no expense was spared.
 The attention to detail includes stone floor throughout the first floor that was repurposed from a 100 year old roof in France.
-Attractively maintained grounds provide a pristine view from every room.
+Delightfully maintained grounds provide a pristine view from every room.

 The first floor includes the entertainer’s kitchen, casual dining area, formal dining room, comfortable great room, and an oceanfront king bedroom with a extravagant ensuite that includes an oceanfront soaking tub.
 There’s also a den, a full bath and a half bath.